panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 type: post
 ---

 Arrays in JavaScript are pretty easy to use.
-However, there's a nuance you should be aware about the arrays: the possible existence of holes (aka empty spaces) in arrays.
+However, there's a nuance you should be aware of: some arrays might have holes in them.

 In this post, I'm going to describe the difference between sparse and dense arrays in JavaScript.
-Also you'll read about the common ways that create sparse arrays: just to be aware of.
+Also, you'll find the common ways to create sparse arrays, just to be aware of.

 ## 1. Dense arrays

 An array in JavaScript is an object representing an ordered collection of items.

-The items in the array have a exact order.
-You can access an item from the array using a special number *index* &mdash; the nth item of the array (zero based):
+The items in the array have an exact order.
+You can access the nth item of the array using a special number &mdash; the *index*.

 ```javascript
 const names = ['Batman', 'Joker', 'Bane'];